imsatoshi/GeneTrader/README.md

 This table shows the progress of the genetic algorithm optimization over 20 generations.
 Key metrics include:

-- Total Trades: The number of trades executed by the strategy.
+- Trades: The number of trades executed by the strategy.
-- Win Rate: The percentage of profitable trades.
+- Avg Profit %: The average profit percentage per trade.
-- Total Profit: The cumulative profit percentage.
+- Tot Profit %: The total cumulative profit percentage.
-- Profit Factor: The ratio of gross profit to gross loss.
-- Sharpe Ratio: A measure of risk-adjusted return.
+- Win Draw Loss: The number of winning, draw, and losing trades.
-- Max Drawdown: The maximum observed loss from a peak to a trough.
+- Drawdown %: The maximum observed loss from a peak to a trough, expressed as a percentage.
-- Duration: The trade duration.

 The optimization process aims to improve these metrics over time, finding strategies with higher profitability, better risk management, and improved overall performance.
 As seen in the table, there's a general trend of improvement in key metrics such as Win Rate, Total Profit, and Sharpe Ratio as the generations progress, although there are some fluctuations due to the nature of genetic algorithms and market complexity.